Wink-Loving Independent School District

-In November 2018, Superintendent of Schools Scotty Carman and the Wink ISD school board voted 6-1 in favor of demolishing the historic, but decrepit 90-year-old high school building, auditorium addition, which was demolished along with the old high school building, to make room for future development.
-Demolition began in January, 2019.
+In November 2018, Superintendent of Schools Scotty Carman and the Wink ISD school board voted 6–1 in favor of demolishing the historic, but decrepit 90-year-old high school building and auditorium addition to make room for future development.
+Demolition began in January 2019.

 In 2020, the school district voted to replace the 1959 Elementary School, 1948 Band Hall, 1948 Administration Building, and the 1982 cafeteria.
 In August 2021, the new band hall was opened.

-The new Elementary School and Cafeteria opened to the 2022-2023 school year.
-The old Elementary is planned to be demoed after the asbestos is removed and a new admin building and auditorium will be built on the grounds.
+The new Elementary School and Cafeteria opened to the 2022–2023 school year.
+The old Elementary is planned to be demolished after the asbestos is removed and a new admin building and auditorium will be built on the grounds.

 Schools

 Located in western Winkler County, the district has two campuses, both in Wink.